kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 manifest.

-If our new lint is named e.g. `foo_categories`, after running `cargo dev new_lint --name=foo_categories --type=cargo --category=cargo` we will find by default two new crates, each with its manifest file:
+If our new lint is named e.g. `foo_categories`, after running `cargo dev new_lint` we will find by default two new crates, each with its manifest file:

 * `tests/ui-cargo/foo_categories/fail/Cargo.toml`: this file should cause the new lint to raise an error.